Overview of the Global Covenant of mayors for climate and energy

 You have measured your emissions, analyzed your climate hazards and risks, and created targets towards which you will strive.
 Congratulations—your community is now ready to develop a climate action plan!
 In addition to addressing how your community will mitigate climate change through reducing emissions and improving sustainability, your plan should also address how your community will adapt to the changing climate and ensure long-term community resiliency.
 This guiding document can serve your community for years to come as you increase your sustainability and climate resiliency and improve the quality of life for your citizens.

-Communities that are concerned about the effects of climate change, want to reduce their greenhouse gas emissions, and desire to plan and prepare to adapt to our changing climate may find the Compact of Mayors an incredibly valuable tool and network.
-If you are in Colorado, you will find an additional useful resource in the Compact of Colorado Communities, which complements the Compact of Mayors to support our local communities in reducing emissions and improving sustainability measures.
+Communities that are concerned about the effects of climate change, want to reduce their greenhouse gas emissions, and desire to plan and prepare to adapt to our changing climate may find the Global Covenant of Mayors an incredibly valuable tool and network.
+If you are in Colorado, you will find an additional useful resource in the Compact of Colorado Communities, which complements the Covenant of Mayors to support our local communities in reducing emissions and improving sustainability measures.
 The Compact of Colorado Communities is an incredible resource through which participating communities can access information sharing, networking, resources, and capacity building with other local communities that are facing similar challenges.

-If you are interested in joining the Compact of Mayors, conducting a GHG emissions inventory, or developing a climate action plan for your community, but are still unsure of where to start, please reach out to us.
+If you are interested in joining the Global Covenant of Mayors, conducting a GHG emissions inventory, or developing a climate action plan for your community, but are still unsure of where to start, please reach out to us.
 We have a depth of experience in GHG inventories, sustainability strategy development, and climate action planning, and would be pleased to assist you in this process.